WSKQ-FM

-WSKQ-FM (97.9 MHz), known on-air as "La Mega 97.9", is a radio station licensed to New York City and is owned and operated by Spanish Broadcasting System (SBS).
-The station has a tropical format, which consists of such musical styles as salsa, merengue, bachata, and reggaeton.
+WSKQ-FM (97.9 FM) is a radio station in the United States, owned and operated by Spanish Broadcasting System (SBS).
+Licensed to New York, New York, WSKQ broadcasts in Spanish with a tropical music format.
 WSKQ-FM's transmitter is located at the Empire State Building.

 History

+WEVD-FM

 On July 1, 1951, WEVD-FM began broadcasting on 107.5 MHz, simulcasting the programs of WEVD (1330 AM), owned by The Jewish Daily Forward.
 Programming consisted of brokered ethnic programming, Jewish programming, and some pop standards and big band.
 Pursuant to a construction permit issued in May 1953, WEVD-FM moved to 97.9 MHz, and 107.5 went off the air.
 The transmitter was relocated to the Empire State Building in 1970.

 Norman B. Furman was general manager of WEVD from 1968 to 1972.
 He initiated a variety of programs to serve the many ethnic communities in New York.
-The call letters were announced as WEVD, "the station that speaks your language."
+The call letters were announced as WEVD, "the station that speaks your language".
 These languages included Yiddish, Hebrew, Italian, Greek, Portuguese, German, Russian, Japanese and Irish, all serving their various communities.
 The "Forward Hour", a popular variety show, was MC'd by Furman for many years.
 He had a major role in developing and procuring the most popular of all Jewish jingles: "Joe and Paul a fargenigen ...
-A suit, a coat kenst du krigen."
+A suit, a coat kenst du krigen".